GULibrarySandbox/ten-repo/content/02-document.md

 This can be anything from a downloaded function list from SPSS/NVIVO to the code used to create it.

-You could also try to Sync the document automatically to the cloud with your data.{% endcapture %}{% include card.html header="Intermediate" text=text %}
+You could also try to Sync the document automatically to the cloud with your data.
+(This needs a link to more information on how to do this){% endcapture %}{% include card.html header="Intermediate" text=text %}

 {% capture text %}
-Now that you've got a good head start, it's time to learn about Git Repositories and wikis for documenting or check out examples of documentation in these major Australian datasets:
+Now that you've got a good head start, it's time to learn about Git Repositories and wikis for documenting Learn how to create a code repository in Github with their [Hello world tutorial](https://docs.github.com/en/get-started/quickstart/hello-world).

+Or you could explore how research projects with published data have created documentation.
+Check out examples of documentation or readme files in these Australian datasets:
-* Bandara, Dinusha; Howell, Leanne; Silbert, Michelle; Daraganova, Galina, 2021, "Ten to Men: The Australian Longitudinal Study on Male Health, Release 3 (Waves 1-3)", [doi:10.26193/JDE1TD](doi:10.26193/JDE1TD), ADA Dataverse, V4
+* Dinusha, B., Howell, L., Silbert, M., Daraganova, G. (2021).
+Ten to Men: The Australian Longitudinal Study on Male Health, Release 3 (Waves 1-3),, ADA Dataverse, V4.
+(Dataset). [doi:10.26193/JDE1TD](doi:10.26193/JDE1TD)

-Learn how to create a code repository in Github with their [Hello world tutorial](https://docs.github.com/en/get-started/quickstart/hello-world).
-{% endcapture %}{% include card.html header="Advanced" text=text %}
+* Smyth, A., Smee, E., Godfrey, S., Crowther, M., Phalen, D. (2014): Haematology of the Sleepy Lizard (Tiliqua rugosa) in Australia's cereal croplands, 2010.
+Version 1.0.0.
+Terrestrial Ecosystem Research Network.
+(Dataset). [https://doi.org/10.4227/05/537c5c5553f9e](https://doi.org/10.4227/05/537c5c5553f9e){% endcapture %}{% include card.html header="Advanced" text=text %}

 ### Internal Resources